Here’s an easy-to-follow guide on what to consider when buying a pet online from

 #1: To buy a pet online safely, you need to find a trusted breeder: breeder or rescue club.

 #2: Research the breeder, acquire references and seek advice from local veterinarians.
+Ensure they have a breeders liscence.

 #3: Communicate with the breeder in advance: this should not be an ‘add to cart’ and ‘complete order’ transaction.
 Gain as much detail from them regarding your new pet’s history.